-Since 1995, Maite Gomez-Rejón has worked in the Education Departments of such renowned museums as the Metropolitan Museum of Art, the Museum of Modern Art, and the J. Paul Getty Museum, and has taught art history at the college level.
-As a private chef, she has catered for rock stars and celebrities.
+Since 1995, Maite Gomez-Rejón has worked in the Education Departments of the Metropolitan Museum of Art, the Museum of Modern Art, the Los Angeles County Museum of Art, the J. Paul Getty Museum; has taught art history at the college level; and has worked as a private chef and caterer for celebrities.

 A native of South Texas, Maite earned a BFA from the University of Texas at Austin and an MFA from the School of the Art Institute of Chicago.
 After graduate school, she moved to New York City and began her career in museum education, and enrolled in the French Culinary Institute.
 While researching a medieval tapestry at the Metropolitan Museum of Art, she came across a group of medieval cookbooks and her interest in culinary history began.
 From that moment on she couldn’t look at a portrait without wondering what the person portrayed had eaten.
 She immersed herself in the cookbook and culinary history collection at the New York Public Library and began combining her love of the fine and culinary arts.